tldr-pages/tldr/pages/common/lorem.md

 # lorem

-> Create some random placeholder text.
+> Create some random Latin looking text.
 > More information: <https://manned.org/lorem>.

 - Print the specified number of words: